Find out about: Tax rates and codes

 Look-through companies (LTCs)

-A look-through company (LTC) must file an IR7 return, attaching the Look-through company (LTC) income/loss allocation (IR7L) for every year that it is registered with the Companies Office unless it has completed an Non-active company declaration (IR433).
+A look-through company (LTC) must file an IR7 return, for every year that it is registered with the Companies Office unless it has completed a Non-active company declaration (IR433).
+It must attach the Look-through company (LTC) income/loss allocation (IR7L) for each owner of the LTC.
+An IR7 return must be filed for the year in which the LTC ceased.

-Each look-through owner in a LTC must file their relevant income tax return showing their share of any income, expenses and tax credits from the company, as shown on the IR7L.
+Each look-through owner in a LTC must file their relevant income tax return showing their share of any income, expenses and tax credits from the company, as well as any non-allowable deductions, as shown on the IR7L.

 Other pages in: Tax rates and codes